escodebar/trainings/slides.md

 * The index file is a binary file and it is not discussed in this training
 * The name of the objects is given by their (SHA1) hash
 * To improve file-system usage, the objects are stored in folders
+* You can add any kind of content into a Git repository.
+* Git will store this content in an object.
+* Git objects are seen as part of the Git internals!
+* Understanding objects is relevant for using Git well

 Questions:
 * How many folders will be created at max?